Rila Monastery - Bulgaria

 Why Study In Bulgaria?

-It may be a tiny country, but Bulgaria, which is situated on the Balkan Peninsula, is packed full of attractions that are perfect for foreign students as well as visitors.
-You may discover everything from warm beaches with sand to stunning mountains with ski resorts if you choose to study in Bulgaria, which is also a very inexpensive foreign study location.
-If you choose to study in Bulgaria, you will find an incredible diversity of natural habitats.
+Bulgaria, which is on the Balkan Peninsula, is a small country, but it is full of things to do and see that are great for both foreign students and tourists.
+If you choose to study abroad in Bulgaria, you can find everything from warm beaches with sand to beautiful mountains with ski resorts.
+Bulgaria is also a very cheap place to study abroad.
+If you decide to study in Bulgaria, you will find a huge variety of places to live in nature.

 The Bulgarian Educational System